 Stephen joined our Manchester based corporate team as a partner in April 2018.

-He has over 20 years of experience and his focus is mainly on company formations, mergers and takeovers, disposals and MBO/MBIs, as well as general commercial contracts and advice.
+His focus is mainly on company formations, mergers and takeovers, disposals and MBO/MBIs, as well as general commercial contracts and advice.

 His clients are both regional and national and range from sole traders to large companies.